 The car eventually came back to me looking good as new, with a second chance at life.
 Somehow it had faired fine, while the Rogue was a write-off.

-I drove it a little longer, and then sold it to my interested father.
-Just before it left, I hit a massive pothole and cracked a wheel.
+I drove it a little longer, and then sold it to my father who daily drives it to this day.
+But just before it left, I hit a massive pothole and cracked a wheel.
 I decided the car was cursed, bought a new wheel, and said goodbye with little remorse.

 So now we come to the fourth and final misfit of the story; “Big Booty Judi.”

 Any of you that have read my contributions to this website from years ago likely remember that I like my cars to be good at something.
 Handling is my favorite, but acceleration and speed are also frequently sought, as made evident by the first two heroes (villains, really) of this story.

 Big Booty Judi was good at being dirt cheap.

 Not to stray from the topic of cars too much, but my Senior year at school was pretty trying.
 My funds were essentially gone despite working a fair amount, as rent, bills and living costs were starting to consume me.
 Couple that with my increased courseload prior to graduation and the ability to afford only one meal of my choice a day, and I went to a pretty dark place mentally and physically.